Law Firm Alumni Networks: An Extension Of The Businessby Community Admin in Corporate Alumni | Last Edited: 21st August 2020

 - Alumni Make Great Mentors: Alumni are a useful source of mentoring for current employees.
 With an understanding of the corporate culture they came from yet no longer working under that roof, they can provide useful career advice through a more independent lens to graduates, rising stars and those wanting some professional support.

 - Good Leavers Are Evangelists: Lawyers who leave to unrelated posts or with no plans….
 Are still evangelists and influencers for your firm.
 We all intuitively recognize the power of networks and being connected – and law firms are no different.

 Expanding professional networks and helping people to reconnect with former colleagues helps the law firm – but also helps alumni – creating a circle of goodwill and benefits from recruitment, cost-cutting, evangelism, new business,

-From the seeds of alumni programs, many running on spreadsheets or legacy software, law firms are now looking at leading Alumni Platforms, that integrate into their InterAction suite, their HR stack and more to
+From the seeds of alumni programs, many running on spreadsheets or legacy software, law firms are now looking at leading Alumni Platforms, that integrate into their InterAction, Oneplace or Salesforce CRM, their HR stack and more to